Home | Blog Index | Blog Archives | Christianity & Faith Essays

 It's that time of year again!
 We've made it through a very cold and long meteorological winter, and it's time to welcome the increasingly warm air, green foliage, open roads and of course the world-famous severe weather season in the Midwest and Great Plains.

-The plan this year is the typical one - ongoing coverage of Midwest severe weather (roughly within 3 hours of St. Louis) as well as one to three Great Plains weather expeditions in April, May and/or June when the conditions for tornadoes materialize there.
+The plan this year is the typical one - ongoing coverage of Midwest severe weather (roughly within 3 hours of St. Louis) as well as one to three Great Plains storm observing expeditions in April, May and/or June when the conditions for tornadoes materialize there.
 As with previous seasons, the probabilities of Plains trips in March are low - but not out of the question if a good enough setup presents itself.

 Vehicle setup-wise, I'm considering some modifications to the hail shields.
 Most notably: